4.02 Employment of Full-time Personnel - Updated 3/4/15See version history

 K. The Human Resources analyst will attach all documentation to the applicant's record in the applicant tracking system and route the offer through the system for approval by the Associate Vice President of Human Resources, the Unit Vice President, and any other required approvers designated by the administration.

 L. Before a final decision is made, the Unit Vice President may ensure that the President has met with/interviewed the recommended applicant for full-time instructional and support faculty and administrators at the director level and above.

-M. Once the immediate administrator has received electronic notification from the applicant racking system that the offer has been approved by the Unit Vice President and other administrators as designated by the president, he/she may then contact the applicant and extend an offer of employment.
-The immediate administrator will then contact the Human Resources analyst with acceptance information including the date the offer was extended, the date the offer was accepted, and the official start date of the new employee.
+M. Once the immediate administrator has received electronic notification from the applicant tracking system that the offer has been approved by the Unit Vice President and other administrators as designated by the President, he/she may then contact the applicant and extend an offer of employment.
+The immediate administrator will then contact the Human Resources analyst with acceptance information, including the date the offer was extended, the date the offer was accepted, and the official start date of the new employee.

 O. The Human Resources analyst will complete all paperwork and place the applicant on the payroll on the date specified.

 P. Applicants who apply for a position but are not selected will be notified via email by the Human Resources Department when the position is filled.

 Changes approved by the Board of Trustees on March 4, 2015